thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

 - What is the difference between a factory and a service?
 - Name at least 3 angular built in services that we have used so far.

-**EXERCISE todoService**

-For this exercise you will be refactoring your todo app.
-This will involve removing logic related to storing your todos in your app, and also moving logic related to initializing your todos and adding todos into a factory.

-All of your logic to create, show, updated and delete todos and people  should be inside of a **service**.

-/*
-- a user should be able to edit each individual todo.
-*/

-Currently your controllers should looks something like this:

 ```js
 // controllers.js